Table of Contents

 Spain consistently ranks highly worldwide for the health and longevity of its residents.
 What’s keeping them kicking so long?

-I recently had the opportunity to travel to Spain and set out to understand why this county is expected to earn the top ranking for longest life expectancy by 2040.
-I spent a lot of time people-watching and engaged locals in conversation about their impressive longevity stats.
+I recently had the opportunity to travel to Spain and set out to understand why this country is expected to earn the top ranking for longest life expectancy by 2040.
+I spent a lot of time people-watching and engaging locals in conversation about their impressive longevity stats.
 Here’s what I learned:

 Health Care